petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![The initial plot all call.](/images/repro-fail/plot-all-initial.png)

 As we can see,
-I failed to reproduce the figures because the interface to the `scipy.stats.t.interval` function had changed since the version I was using back then.
+this failed because

-The naive approach failed, which isn't necessarily surprising after a full decade of software changes.
+the interface to the `scipy.stats.t.interval` function had changed since the version I was using back then.
-This puts us at a crossroads if we're truly going to try to reproduce these results.
+This isn't necessarily surprising after 10+ years, but it puts us at a crossroads.
 There are two options:

 1. Attempt to reproduce the environment in which this ran initially.
 1. Adapt the code for newer dependencies.

 But let's take a step back and question why we want to do this at all.
-What is the point of trying to reproduce these figures?
+What is the actual purpose?
-I can think of two reasons:
+I can think of two:

 1. Reproducing the results can help ensure there are no mistakes, or that the outputs (figures) genuinely reflect the inputs (data)